 - Prescription Email, email@example.com

-- Telephone Prescription direct line telephone no: 09-5380121 and provide details on medication, chemist fax number and address.
+- Telephone Prescription direct line telephone no: 09-5380121 and provide details on medication, chemist name and address.

 Weekdays we endeavor to have your prescription ready within 48 hours.
-You will be texted when it is available.
+We will text you when it is available.

 Prescriptions ordered on a Friday may be delayed until Tuesday due to doctors’ availability.